nindyahapsari/pacman/readme.md

 - `index.js`: This is the main JavaScript file that contains the game logic.
 - `Ghost.js`: This file defines the Ghost class.
+- `ghostmoves.js`: This file defines the Ghost random movement.
 - `Pacman.js`: This file defines the Pacman class.
+- `Setup.js`: This file contains all the init data.

 The game loop is run using `setInterval` and updates the game state at a regular interval.